 Decrease in this account can be attributed mainly to use up of the prepaid expenses related to manufacturing and resort operations.

 Notes Receivables

-The decrease was attributable to the collection of advances by the Parent company to Anscor Retirement Trust Fund.
+The decrease was attributable to the collection of advances by the Parent company to Anscor Retirement Trust Fund from the latter's cash dividend from its investment in Anscor share.

 Investments and Advances